Start Date

 • UniSA is an unstoppable university for unstoppable people.
 As one of the World’s Top Young Universities,4 we’ll ensure you get the experience your future profession demands so it’ll feel like you’re studying one minute and in a career the next.

 1UniSA Business is one of just 12 institutions in Australia and approximately 200 globally (from over 25,000 universities) to be EQUIS accredited.
 EFMD, March 2022.
 2022 QS Stars Business School Ratings.
-2ComparED (QILT) Graduate Outcomes Survey 2019-21, Health Services and Support – Overall Employment Indicator (Undergraduate and Postgraduate).
+2ComparED (QILT) Graduate Outcomes Survey 2021-23– Full-time Employment Indicator (Domestic Undergraduate).
 SA public universities.
-32018 Excellence in Research for Australia (ERA).
-4Ranked #52, 2023 THE Young University Rankings.

 Snapshot